StopSec/StopSec-System/README.md

 **2) Setting up the experiment**
 - once the experiment is ready, the database serever will be indicated on the list view.
 Other nodes will be indicated as rooftop nodes which the user has to choose.
-- select one of the rooftop nodes to be the PU
+- select one of the rooftop nodes to be the primary user (PU)
-- select at least one of the other rooftop nodes as the SU
+- select at least one of the other rooftop nodes as the secondary user (SU)
 - run the following command on each of the nodes
   ```
   ssh -Y <username>@<radio_hostname>